 - Spend time online on Click to Pay (CTP) sites for cash.

 If none of the above suite you, due to lack of time, inconvenience or any other reason, you can always look at the trusted way which is trading in your Mobile Phone or Tablet.
 Not sure how?
 Well, let’s find out more.

-If you still have your old smartphone from your last upgrade or iPad that is not being used since you smartphones does everything for you, you could get some cash back by trading it in for cash.
+If you still have your old smartphone from your last upgrade or iPad that is not being used since you smartphones do everything for you, you could get some cashback by trading it in for cash.
 What about video games your kids never play with anymore?
 With all that unused technology you may be sitting on a pile of potential money for the expensive Christmas shopping.

 If you only consider selling your iPad for example, that unwanted iPad could fetch you up to €300, with the average iPad trade-in paying about €200.
 The unclaimed value of those devices depreciates over time, reducing the opportunity to recover easy money.
 Money that could go toward buying holiday gifts or a similar upgrade.